RenanOliveiraNas/RenanOliveiraNas/README.md

 🎯I have experience with JavaScript & React
 🎯I have experience with SQL Server e MySQL
-🎯I have experience with Java
+🎯I have experience with Java & Python
-🎯I have experience with GIT/GITHUB

 In search of new experiences and opportunities. 🚀